mikekucharski/StatKeeper/README.md

 StatKeeper
 ==========

-This is an android application used to store baseball statistics.
+This is an android application used to track and store personal baseball statistics.

 ## Errors when cloning?